Fix Zero-Click SEO When Clicks Drop

 Zero-click results include AI Overviews, featured snippets, knowledge panels, direct answer boxes, local packs, calculators, and definitions.
 In 2026, these cover a broad and growing share of all query types - especially informational and how-to searches.

-The scale of the problem: ~60% of searches end without a click
+The scale of the problem: many searches end without a click

 Let that sink in before looking at your analytics: